COVID-19 Updates: Protecting Albertans from the Omicron variant.

 WCB insurance coverage is mandatory for most employers and workers in Alberta.
 It is the only insurance that offers protection from lawsuit for all parties covered by WCB.

 Extending coverage to the farm industry will provide owners, workers and their families with liability protection and financial support in the event of a workplace injury or death.

 Coverage for farm operations with paid employees is mandatory as of January 1, 2016.
-Operations have until April 30, 2016 to register with WCB.
+Operations must register with WCB.

 Unpaid workers, family members and children will not be covered under WCB unless an owner chooses to opt them in to protect the farm from liability in the case of an accident, and provide coverage for medical assistance and income replacement.

 These family exclusions apply in the case of farms and ranches that are:

 - a sole proprietorship where the owner is a family member

 - a partnership in which the only shareholding partners are family members

 - an incorporated company, where the only shareholders are family members